overwolf/overwolf.github.io/docs/api/overwolf-extensions.md

 ## onExtensionUpdated
 #### Version added: 0.138

-> Fires after the current app was successfully updated.

-Note that it only fires after an extension update was installed and is waiting for relaunch.
+> Fires when the current app's newest version has been installed.
+This most often means that an app relaunch is required in order for the update to apply.

 ## onUncaughtException
 #### Version added: 0.133